adhocore/gronx/README.md

 Then prepare a taskfile ([example](./tests/../test/taskfile.txt)) in crontab format (or can even point to existing crontab).
+> `user` is not supported: it is just cron expr followed by the command.

 Finally run the task daemon like so
 ```